Turkey In 7 Days: An Itinerary For Every Kind Of Traveller

 Pamukkale is a two-and-a-half-hour taxi ride from Selçuk.
 You can also take a bus that departs from Selçuk to Denizli, which takes three hours and then another bus from Denizli to Pamukkale, which takes about 20 minutes.
 Start your day early as you may need the whole day for this trip.

-The famous cotton castle travertines in Pamukkale can be your first stop once you get there.
+The travertines (limestone deposits) of Pamukkale (‘cotton castle’ in Turkish) can be your first stop.
 If you look at the terraces from far, it does look like a castle made of fluffy white cotton.

 However, the dazzling white calcite cliff was created by calcium deposits from the area’s hot spring.
 Explore this area by walking barefoot from the base of the calcite mountain up the entire cliff ridge.
 The upper levels hold pools of mineral-rich water, in which you can sit to imbibe its health-giving properties.